Skip to main content

 You can deploy only one Agent in one YAML file by using the sloctl apply command.

-Deploying CloudWatch Agent
+Deploying CloudWatch agent

 When you add the data source, Nobl9 automatically generates a Kubernetes configuration and a Docker command line for you to use to deploy the Agent.
 Both of these are available in the web UI, under the Agent Configuration section.
 Be sure to swap in your credentials (e.g., if you are using AWS Access Key ID and Secret Access Key, replace AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY in the following deployment descriptions).